digitallawyer/openlegaldictionary/_definitions/quay.md

 ---
 title: Quay
 permalink: "/definitions/quay.html"
-body: A wharf for the loading or un-loading of goods carried ln ships.
-This word ls sometimes spelled “key
+body: A wharf for the loading or un-loading of goods carried in ships.
+This word is sometimes spelled “key
 published_at: '2018-07-07'
 layout: post